SkylineCommunications/dataminer-docs/connector-help/connector_help/Molden_Media_vizSecure_DVE.md

 # Molden Media vizSecure DVE

-The **Molden Media vizSecure DVE** connector is used for Dynamic Virtual Elements (DVE) representing devices monitored by the Molden Media vizSecure driver.
+The **Molden Media vizSecure DVE** connector is used for Dynamic Virtual Elements (DVE) representing devices monitored by the Molden Media vizSecure connector.

 ## About